chillinflute/ChrisxSam-Planner/Formal Complaint Against Dan/Request for Senate Review of Complaint Regarding Mr Daniele Rosina.md

 ## Concerning the Definition of Harrassment in the [[Christopher Hill complaint School final.pdf|IO Report]] vs the [[University of Birmingham bullying.pdf|HBP]]

-Furthermore, there is a problem specifically with the definition of Harrassment
+Furthermore, there is a problem specifically with the definition of Harrassment as presented in the [[Christopher Hill complaint School final.pdf|IO Report]].
+On [[Christopher Hill complaint School final.pdf#page=6|pg.
+6]] he correctly cites